DarkCodeOrg/Text-Editor/README.md

 # Text-Editor
 this is a small text-editor in C

-the site used for refernce and learning is  :: https://viewsourcecode.org/snaptoken/kilo/index.html
+the site used for reference and learning is  :: https://viewsourcecode.org/snaptoken/kilo/index.html